Firebox (steam engine): Steam locomotive fire tube firebox

 Diagramatic section through an earlier steam locomotive boiler and firebox to the right.
 Note the boiler is not fitted with a superheater.

-In the standard steam locomotive fire-tube boiler, the firebox is surrounded by water space on five sides.
-The bottom of the firebox is open to atmospheric pressure, but covered by fire grates (solid fuel) or a firing pan (liquid fuel).
-If the engine burns solid fuel, like wood or coal, there is a grate covering most of the bottom of the firebox to hold the fire.
+In the standard steam locomotive fire-tube boiler, the firebox is surrounded by water, except for the bottom, which is open to atmospheric pressure but covered by fire grates (for solid fuel) or a firing pan (for liquid fuel).
+If the engine burns solid fuel, such as wood or coal, there is a grate covering most of the bottom of the firebox, which holds the fire.
 An ashpan, mounted underneath the firebox and below the grates, catches and collects hot embers, ashes, and other solid combustion waste as it falls through the grates.

-In a coal-burning locomotive, the grates may be shaken to clean dead ash from the bottom of the fire.
-They are shaken either manually or (in larger locomotives) by a powered grate shaker.
+In a coal-burning locomotive, the grates may be shaken to clean dead ash from the bottom of the fire, either manually or, in larger locomotives, by a powered grate shaker.
 Wood-burning locomotives have fixed grates that cannot be shaken.
-Wood ash is generally powder which will fall through the grates with no more agitation required than the vibrations of the locomotive rolling down the track.
-The fire grates must be replaced periodically due to the extreme heat they must endure.
+Wood ash is generally powder which will fall through the grates, with no more agitation required than the vibration of the locomotive rolling down the track.
+The fire grates must be replaced periodically due to the extreme heat they endure.
 Combustion air (primary air) enters through the bottom of the firebox and airflow is usually controlled by damper doors above the ash collection pocket of the ash pan.

-A locomotive that burns liquid fuel - usually "Bunker C" fuel oil or similar heavy oil - does not have grates.
+Locomotives that burn liquid fuel - usually "Bunker C" fuel oil or similar heavy oil - do not have a grate.
 Instead, they have a heavy metal gauge firing pan bolted tight against the bottom of the firebox.
 The firing pan is covered with firebrick and the firebox has a firebrick lining, usually up to the level of the firebox door, all the way around the firebox.
 The oil burner is a nozzle containing a slot for the oil to flow out onto a steam jet which atomizes the oil into a fine mist which ignites in the firebox.
 The oil burner nozzle is usually mounted in the front of the firebox, protected by a hood of firebrick, and aimed at the firebrick wall below the firebox door.
 Dampers control air flow to the oil fire.

 Schematic of a later steam locomotive firebox boiler, with firebox to the left and indicatively showing two superheater elements to the right.
-These elements receive saturated (wet) steam from the boiler, add more heat to the steam in the superheater elements (hence the term "super" heated) which dries the steam, then discharges the superheated (dry) steam to the engine.
+Those elements receive saturated (wet) steam from the boiler, add more heat to the steam in the superheater elements (hence the description "super" heated) which dries the steam, then discharges the superheated (dry) steam to the cylinders.
 The colours blue and red represent cooler and hotter water respectively.
 The colours dark and light green represent wet and dry steam respectively.
 The colours orange and yellow represent hot and cooler exhaust gas respectively.
 In the diagram, three small-diameter orange/yellow empty firetubes are indicated to the bottom, with two larger diameter orange/yellow firetubes to the top that contain the superheater elements.